What Is Sex Addiction Treatment And Does It Work?

 Medication

-Certain medications might be prescribed by a doctor to help individuals experiencing a sex addiction.
+Certain medications might be prescribed by a doctor as part of an outpatient treatment plan to help individuals experiencing a sex addiction.
 Medications affect brain chemicals that are linked to obsessive thoughts and behaviors, and they may reduce sexual urges in some people.
-The medications prescribed for sex addiction are typically primarily prescribed for other conditions, but they may be helpful for sex addiction as well.
-Medications that are often prescribed for sex addiction include antidepressants, mood stabilizers, naltrexone, and anti-androgens, among others.
+The medications prescribed for sex addiction are typically primarily prescribed for other conditions, such as to treat alcohol use disorder, for example, but they may be helpful for sex addiction as well.
+Medications that are often prescribed for sex addiction include antidepressants, mood stabilizers, naltrexone, and anti-androgens, among other medications.

 Not everyone who has a sex addiction is prescribed medication, but there are instances where medication might be useful.
-For example, some people with sex addiction may also have other mental health conditions, so their doctor may consider these symptoms when determining a treatment approach.
+For example, some people with sex addiction may also have other chronic conditions, including other addictions and mental health conditions, so their mental healthcare professional may consider these symptoms when determining a treatment approach.
+Regular follow-up visits may be necessary to evaluate the effectiveness of the medication and to address any side effects.

 The BetterHelp platform is not intended for any information regarding which drugs, medication, or medical treatment may be appropriate for you.
 The content provides generalized information that is not specific to one individual.
 You should not take any action, including starting, stopping, or changing medications, without consulting a qualified medical professional.